Jiaxing0506/Jiaxing0506.github.io/_posts/2025-04-12-task2-survival-analysis.md

 ### Full Report
 - **View the detailed report**: [Task 2 Survival Analysis Report (PDF)](/assets/Q2_report.pdf)
-  *(Click to view the PDF in your browser, similar to how arXiv displays papers.)*
 - **Download the report**: If the PDF does not display, you can [download the full Task 2 report here](/assets/Q2_report.pdf).